-The stove can be recessed into a suitably sized fireplace, but we recommend that a free air gap of 150 mm is left around the sides and top of the stove and at least 50mm at the back of the stove to obtain maximum heat output and for access to the rear of the stove.
+The stove can be recessed into a suitably sized fireplace.
+Ensure there is a free air gap of at least 150mm above and 50mm around the sides and rear of the stove.

+Where possible it is recommended that a free air gap of 150mm or more is left around the sides of the stove to obtain maximum heat output and to gain access to the rear of the stove.